 Wine is a beverage that has nearly universal appeal.
 In addition to being consumed by themselves, wine varietals are paired with specific meals for one-of-a-kind culinary experiences.
-Between red, white, rose, and sparkling wines, there are infinite flavor combinations for occasions both casual and formal.
+Between red, white, rose, and sparkling wines, there are infinite flavor combinations for occasions both casual and formal-they even come in handy when you're learning how to open a winery.

 But what if you’re gluten free, know someone who is, or want to cater to your gluten free customers?
 Is wine gluten free?
 Thank goodness the answer is yes, and there are dozens of gluten free wine brands.
 For anyone taking sommelier classes, gluten free wine is whole other area of study.